Pictet Water Fund

 SFDR Article 9 fund / product (EU)

-Finds funds classified under Article 9 of the EU’s SFDR (Sustainable Finance Disclosure Requirements).
+Find options classified under Article 9 of the EU’s SFDR (Sustainable Finance Disclosure Requirements).
 Article 9 of the SFDR applies to financial products that have sustainable investment 'objectives' - including emissions reduction objectives.
 (These may currently be referred to as 'impact' funds or aiming to deliver clear, specific positive outcomes.)
-These rules do not currently apply in the UK so fund managers may leave this field blank.
+These rules do not currently apply in the UK so product managers may leave this field blank.
 Fund Management Company InformationAbout The Business

 Boutique / specialist fund management company